 Atem is fifteen when he is anointed Pharaoh, and Seth, to his intense annoyance, is ordained High Priest alongside him.

 Just as the Pharaoh had predicted, the kingdom's newest High Priest was not pleased.

-as Pharaoh, I’m going to have to do everything
+“With you as Pharaoh, I’m going to have to do everything in this kingdom!”

 To this Atem laughs, and leans over to kiss the newest High Priest’s cheek.
 He laughs harder yet when Seth recoils as if he’s been struck by a viper.

 Seth grumbles to him later that his appointment was as much due to his own abilities as it was to the fact that he is the only one who can really keep the Pharaoh in check.